TomasTrencansky/VHDL_Clock/README.md

 ### [Speed up](https://github.com/TomasTrencansky/VHDL_Clock/blob/main/components/Speed%20up/Speedup.vhd)
-Speed up is simple component which with duration of btn input increases number of generated pulses.
+Speed up is simple component, which increases the number of generated pulses with thhe duration of button press.
 It has 4 speeds of pluse generation.
 Duration and periods after which it genenrates pulses are easily configurable by generics.
 It has 3 inputs and sigle output for pulses.

 Inputs